Who is it for?

 Exemptions are also given from some examinations of the Institute of Risk Management (IRM), the leading professional body for risk management

-The quality of Cass courses generally is recognised through our ‘Triple Crown’ accreditation by AMBA, AACSB and EQUIS
+The quality of Bayes courses generally is recognised through our ‘Triple Crown’ accreditation by AMBA, AACSB and EQUIS

 Eduniversal has given our MSc in Insurance and Risk Management its highest ‘four star’ rating.
 Our Insurance and Risk Management degree is the highest placed UK-based course in field of risk and insurance in the Eduniversal ranking.